HarryClarePaule/SpoonIdentifier/README.md

 # SpoonIdentifier

-Weclome to the very handy Spoon identifier programme!
+Welcome to the very handy Spoon identifier programme!

 This programme consist of multiple scripts:
 1. spoon_identifier.py - in this script the spoon_identifier_model.h5 has been created and trained using a data set of images